carolinefve/carolinefve/README.md

    - 💻 I graduated from a software-engineering programme at [futureproof](https://cohorts.getfutureproof.co.uk/bhatia/carolineveloso)

-   - 🌱 I'm currently learning Python, Flask and Django.
+   - 🌱 I'm currently improving my coding skills in Python, Flask and Django.

    - 🔭 I'm currently working on a full-stack pet adoption app.